neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 SparseML uses YAML-files called Recipes to encode the hyperparameters of the sparsification algorithms.
 The rest of the SparseML system parses the Recipes to setup GMP and QAT.

-The easiest way to create a Recipe for usage with SparseML is downloading a pre-made Recipe from the open-source SparseZoo model repository.
+The easiest way to collect a Recipe for usage with YOLOv5 is downloading from the open-source SparseZoo model repository.
 [SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) has a Sparsification Recipe available for each version of YOLOv5 and YOLOv5p6.

 <details>
     <summary>Click for an example of a simple Sparsification Recipe</b></summary>